TheGregorianChurch/TheGregorianChurch/Holidays.md

 - Festival of Trumpets: July 1.
 - Day of Atonement: July 10.
 - Festival of Tabernacles: Festival for eight days starting on July 15.
+- Festival of Dedication: Festival for eight days beginning on the 25th of Kislev using the Hebrew Calendar.
 - Purim: December 14 and 15.
 - The Festival of Christmas: The fourth Thursday of November until the first Sunday after January 8.